Lymphatic filariasis: Epidemiology

 Lymphatic filariasis occurs in tropical and subtropical regions of Africa, Asia, Central America, the Caribbean, South America, and certain Pacific Island nations.
 Elephantiasis caused by lymphatic filariasis is one of the most common causes of permanent disability in the world.
 As of 2018, 51 million people were infected with lymphatic filariasis and at least 863 million people in 50 countries were living in areas that require preventive chemotherapy to stop the spread of infection.
 By 2022, the prevalence had declined to somewhere around 40 million and the disease remains endemic in 47 countries.
 These improvements are a direct result of the WHO's Global Programme to Eliminate Lymphatic Filariasis.
 Since implementation, 740 million people no longer require preventative chemotherapy to treat the disease.

 W. bancrofti is responsible for 90% of lymphatic filariasis.
 Brugia malayi causes most of the remainder of the cases, while Brugia timori is a rare cause.
 W. bancrofti largely affects areas across the broad equatorial belt (Africa, the Nile Delta, Turkey, India, the East Indies, Southeast Asia, Philippines, Oceanic Islands, and parts of South America).
-Since lymphatic filariasis requires multiple mosquito bites over several months to years to spread of infection due to tourism is low.
+Since lymphatic filariasis requires multiple mosquito bites over several months to years to spread, the transmission of infection due to tourism is low.
 The mosquito vectors of W. bancrofti have a preference for human blood; humans are the only animals naturally infected with W. bancrofti.
 No reservoir host is known.